North Korea national football team: Return after a long hiatus (2023–present)

 In August 2023, North Korea announced interest in returning to sporting competitions, including football, and signaled interest in joining the 2026 FIFA World Cup qualification.
 North Korea found themselves in Group B of the second round against Japan, Syria and Myanmar.
 The country's move was confirmed by FIFA and the AFC as North Korea sought to enhance its football reputation, already damaged due to the isolation related to the pandemic.
 After more than 5 years of inactive international football, North Korea played against Syria on 16 November 2023, a game Syria won 1–0.
-On 21 November, North Korea thrashed Myanmar 6–1 at the Thuwunna Stadium, with Jong Il-gwan scoring a hat-trick in the match.
+On 21 November, North Korea defeated Myanmar 6–1 at the Thuwunna Stadium, with Jong Il-gwan scoring a hat-trick in the match.

-On 11 June 2024, North Korea advanced to the third round of the FIFA World Cup qualification for the first time since 2010, and qualified to the AFC Asian Cup for the 2027 edition, after missing out in 2023.
-However, they would finish last in their World Cup qualifying group, eliminating them from contention.
+The team advanced to the final round of the FIFA World Cup qualification for the first time since 2010, and qualified to the AFC Asian Cup for the 2027 edition, after missing out in 2023.
+However, they would finish last in their FIFA World Cup qualifying group, eliminating them from contention.

 Team image

-North Korea's flag at the 2010 FIFA World Cup.

-Between 2014 and January 2024, the official kit provider for the North Korean national teams was the North Korean sports company Choeusu.
+Between 2014 and January 2024, the official kit provider for the North Korean national teams was the North Korean sports company Ch'oeusu.
 In January 2024, Chinese sports brand Inlang became the official kit sponsor.